demonishan/gradientor/FEATURES.md

   - Generates diverse random gradients based on user-defined constraints for color and distribution.

 - Versatile Gradient Export Options
-  - Enables export of gradients in CSS, SVG, and PNG image file formats.
+  - Enables export of gradients in CSS, SVG, PNG image file formats as well as JSON file format for sharing or programmatic use.

 - Instant CSS Clipboard Copy
   - Provides a one-click function to copy the generated CSS code for any gradient.